Johnson Legal Will Writing…

 Wills ~ Power of Attorney ~ Orders for adults suffering incapacity ~ Tax Advice – including maximising reliefs and exemptions ~ Asset Protection

-If you need help to make a Will for your family and loved ones and to plan how you would like your estate to be dealt with, Hazel Johnson provides a friendly and efficient service, either in our offices or at your home, to deliver legal solutions that meet your individual circumstances.
+If you need help to make a Will for your family and loved ones and to plan how you would like your estate to be dealt with, David Johnson provides a friendly and efficient service, either in our offices or at your home, to deliver legal solutions that meet your individual circumstances.

 Making a Will is like trying to draft a contract that will come into effect at a date as yet unknown, apply to assets that are as yet undefined, and will be binding on all parties.
 If you add into the mix that we do not know what rules of law or tax will then apply or what the circumstances of the parties will be, then it can all begin to look a bit daunting.
 We can help you through the maze with our years of experience and knowledge backed by the insurance of a personalised service.